-As shown in Table\autoref{table10}, introducing TFEM significantly improves the performance of the time-domain diffusion, demonstrating its universal utility for denoising.
+As shown in Table\autoref{table3}, introducing TFEM significantly improves the performance of the time-domain diffusion, demonstrating its universal utility for denoising.
 Interestingly, the standalone DCT diffusion model exhibits substantial performance degradation, but augmenting it with TFEM triggers a dramatic reversal, surpassing both time-domain diffusion variants.
-Further insights emerge from Fig.\autoref{fig9}, which visualizes denoised ECG signals with T-waves highlighted to showcase waveform details.
-Fig. \hyperlink{fig9:sub}{9(a)} and \hyperlink{fig9:sub}{(b)} reveal that the baseline time-domain diffusion model excessively smooths T-wave fluctuations, losing meaningful physiological information, an issue partially corrected by adding TFEM.
-By contrast, Fig. \hyperlink{fig9:sub}{9(c)} shows that the standalone DCT diffusion model accurately reconstructs T-wave morphologies, but simultaneously produces pervasive artifacts that degrade overall signal integrity.
-Fig. \hyperlink{fig9:sub}{9(d)} illustrates the efficacy of TFEM, which elevates reconstruction quality to a new level.
-These observations suggest that DCT diffusion can excel at generating physiologically authentic waveforms but may struggle to suppress high-frequency noise.
+Further insights emerge from Fig.\autoref{fig8}, which visualizes denoised ECG signals to showcase waveform details.
+Fig. \hyperlink{fig8:sub}{8(b)} and \hyperlink{fig8:sub}{(c)} reveal that the baseline time-domain diffusion model introduces false waveforms that distort physiological information, an issue partially corrected by adding TFEM.
+By contrast, Fig. \hyperlink{fig8:sub}{8(d)} shows that the standalone DCT diffusion model struggles to address pervasive artifacts, which significantly degrades overall signal integrity.
+Fig. \hyperlink{fig8:sub}{8(e)} illustrates the efficacy of TFEM, which resolves the challenge of artifact suppression and elevates reconstruction quality to a new level.
+Complementary time-frequency analysis via STFT (Fig. S6) delves deeper, providing spectral evidence of how noise patterns are selectively suppressed while physiological components remain intact.
+These observations suggest that DCT diffusion can excel at ECG feature extraction but may struggle to suppress pervasive noise.
 TFEM acts as a mediator, dynamically integrating temporal and spectral representations to refine details.
 The collaborative implementation of DCT diffusion and TFEM thus delivers optimal outcomes by leveraging their time-frequency complementary strengths.

-We also explore potential network extensions widely utilized in current studies.
-Specifically, we integrate Squeeze-and-Excitation (SE) blocks into U-Net \cite{bib49}, \cite{bib50}, apply dynamic convolutions to the time domain \cite{bib31}, \cite{bib51}, and adopt a hybrid time-frequency loss function \cite{bib33}.
-However, one-generation results in Table\autoref{table11} indicate that these modifications negatively impact performance.
-Both SE blocks and dynamic convolutions function as channel-wise attention mechanisms and appear to destabilize feature learning when applied to hybrid temporal and spectral representations.
-While the hybrid loss function improves CosSim, PRD, and ImSNR, the significant increase in SSD renders it unsuitable.
-Additionally, the model trained with the hybrid loss exhibits premature convergence, suggesting susceptibility to suboptimal local minima.
-Effective enhancements for time-frequency hybrid networks remain an area for future investigation.